ringcentral/ringcentral-embeddable/README.md

 TEST_HEADLESS=false
 ```

-The `API_SECRET` is optional to enable the authorization code flow.
-If you don't provide `API_SECRET`, the app will use the implicit grant flow. `TEST_*` variables is optional for automatic test, you can just keep it blank before you run automatic tests.
+`TEST_*` variables is optional for automatic test, you can just keep it blank before you run automatic tests.

 ### Start development server

 We assume you have pre-installed node.js > 8 and yarn.

 **It is recommended to use `yarn` instead of `npm`.** We have `yarn.lock` file in source code to lock dependence version.
-With `yarn`, we can install dependences with correct version that work well with this project.
+With `yarn`, we can install dependencies with correct version that work well with this project.

 ```bash
 $ yarn       # use yarn to install dependences